 Medications, prevention or survival

-Use of a baby aspirin a few times a week may be of benefit in some whose tumors had mutations in the PIK3CA gene.
+Use of a baby aspirin a few times a week may be of benefit in some but not others.
+Therefore, as of 2015, I do not recommend the regular use of aspirin, or NSAIDs such as ibuprofen (Motrin) as a prevention for colorectal cancer.

 Diet and colon cancer

 Long-term high consumption of red and processed meat increases the risk of rectal and colon cancer.
 People with this condition who continue to eat a lot of red and processed meats have increased odds of dying from the disease.
 Higher calcium consumption is linked with reduced odds of developing colon cancer.
 Eating lots of preserved meats such as salami, bacon, cured ham and hot dogs could increase the risk of bowel cancer by 50 percent.
 Fiber found in vegetables, fruits, and whole grain cereals and legumes may reduce colon cancer risk.
 Health experts estimate that about 70 percent of colorectal cancers could be prevented by changes in diet and nutrition.

 Eating foods rich in omega-3 polyunsaturated fatty acids (PUFAs) -- the healthy fatty acid found in foods such as fish and nuts -- may reduce a person's risk of developing colon cancer.